smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 This document assumes a general familiarity with at least the concept of an abstract syntax tree (AST), and moderate familiarity with C++ templates.
-Some familiarity with the Clang AST is helpful but not necessary.
+Some familiarity with the Clang AST is helpful but not necessary; see :doc:`IntroductionToTheClangAST` and :doc:`InternalsManual` (section "The AST Library").

 The document's main focus is on how the language feature of templates is represented in the Clang AST, especially in the form it takes after